-Dell Optiplex 380
+Dell OptiPlex 380

 Computers, PC

-The Dell OptiPlex 380 is an unassuming late-2000s business desktop — but for retro PC builders, it sits in a very interesting sweet spot.
+The Dell OptiPlex 380 is an unassuming late-2000s business desktop — but for retro PC builders, it occupies a very interesting sweet spot.
 Cheap, widely available, and just old enough to retain key legacy features, it can be turned into a surprisingly capable DOS, Windows 98, and Windows XP gaming machine with the right approach.

 This page documents what makes the OptiPlex 380 interesting for retro use, what works well, and what you need to watch out for.